gburghardt/inherit.js/README.md

 - Inherits class level methods and properties via direct copy
 - Allows for multiple inheritance (more on that later)
-- Augments the Function object's prototype so all JavaScript "classes", regardless of how there were written, can be inheritable from with this library
+- Augments the Function object's prototype so all JavaScript "classes", regardless of how there were written, can be inheritable with this library

 ## Usage